These Teams Are The Best At Coming Up With Revenue Generating Ideas For Business 👌

 - Opposition to groupthink

-For pricing teams spending their days trying to under their position in dynamic markets, it pays to have cognitively diverse people on your pricing teams to approach problems differently.
+For pricing teams spending their days undermining their position in dynamic markets, it pays to have cognitively diverse professionals approach problems differently.

 In order to recruit diverse pricing teams and revenue-generating ideas for business, you’ll need to consider: